ashhik96/nba-props-ml-engine/README.md

 ## ⚖️ Disclaimer

 This project is for educational and portfolio demonstration purposes only.
 Sports betting involves financial risk.
 This tool should not be used as the sole basis for betting decisions.
 Always gamble responsibly and within your means.

+**API Usage**: The Odds API integration uses a free tier account with limited monthly requests.
+When limits are reached or lines are unavailable, the system automatically uses model predictions as baselines.
+This does not affect functionality but means displayed "lines" may be model-generated rather than live sportsbook data.

 ---